OpenMS/pyopenms-docs/docs/source/first_steps.rst

 Import pyOpenMS
 ===============

-After installation, you should be able to import :term:`pyOpenMS` as a package
+After installation, you should be able to import pyOpenMS as a package

 .. code-block:: python

     import pyopenms

-which should now give you access to all of :term:`pyOpenMS`.
+which should now give you access to all of pyOpenMS.
 You should now be able to interact with the OpenMS library and, for example, read and write :term:`mzML` files:

 .. code-block:: python